-The Office of the Attorney for Students counsels students on landlord-tenant disputes, criminal law, family law, employment law, consumer and civil matters, contract law, simple wills, and name changes.
+The Office of the Attorney for Students counsels students on lease reviews, criminal law, family law, employment law, consumer and civil matters, contract law, simple wills, and name and gender marker changes.
 The office will refer students to outside agencies or private attorneys concerning legal issues for which we cannot provide assistance.

 From the moment a student contacts the Office of the Attorney for Students, both the Attorney, office staff, and prospective client enter into a relationship that is ruled by certain expectations.

 The client can be assured that all of their information is protected by Attorney/Client privilege.
 This begins the moment the initial contact is made and continues throughout the entire process.